 Since 2009, Students have won 33 Indiana Association of School Broadcasters first-place awards, 16 Indiana Society of Professional Journalists first-place awards, as well as 13 Broadcast Education Association “Best in the Nation” honors and two “BEA Best of Festival” awards from all entry genres.

-Sports Link graduates can be found at ESPN, Turner Sports, Raycom Sports, MLB, Indy Car, NASCAR, NBA, NFL, NHL and SEC Athletics Departments.
+Sports Link graduates can be found at ESPN, Turner Sports, Raycom Sports, MLB, Indy Car, NASCAR, NBA, NFL, NHL and NCAA Athletics Departments.

 In 2017, Sports Link was honored with the highest award from the Broadcast Education Association with the “Best of Festival King Foundation Award” in sports, from over 1,400 entries … it was Sports Link’s second Best of King Foundation Award in the last 5 five years.